 The acute withdrawal timeline will consist of:

-2-5 days: During this stage, withdrawal symptoms from inhalants will be severe once you’ve stopped using the substance.
+During this stage, withdrawal symptoms from inhalants will be severe once you’ve stopped using the substance.
 These symptoms can persist for up to a month, and in some cases, longer.
-These include:

-Late withdrawal stage: Acute symptoms may begin to subside at this point, but you can still expect to experience lasting effects for up to a week after the last use.
-These include:
+Acute symptoms may begin to subside at this point, but you can still expect to experience lasting effects for up to a week after the last use.

 If you are struggling with inhalant addiction, you must start treatment immediately after you stop using.
 Currently, a tapering process does not exist, and since short-term adverse effects are involved, you must be in the presence of medical professionals.
 You will be given medication to ease the symptoms of nausea or sleeplessness.
 The first step in the process toward sobriety is medical detox.
 You will be assessed to determine the next level of care.